Country, Culture, People, Future

 YMAC acts to ensure Traditional Owners from our representative regions have appropriate access to government, so that their concerns – and ideas for solutions – are heard.

-YMAC’s Board and CEO actively engage with State and Federal Government to advocate for change.
-This is done through:
+YMAC’s Board of Directors and CEO regularly engage with State and Federal Government to advocate for change.
+This work includes:

-YMAC also promotes opportunities for Traditional Owners to engage in law reform and support communities to be heard at annual events such as Yule River and Yamatji on Country.
+YMAC also promotes opportunities for Traditional Owners to directly engage in law reform, and supports communities to be heard at annual events such as Yule River and Yamatji on-Country.

 Country is our mother, the provider and keeper of cultural belongings.
 Country and Culture go together.
 You can’t have one without the other.